-If you prefer to bake your bread, rather than buy a loaf at the store, look for a symbol that has a semi-circle and a few arrows pointing up.
+If you prefer to bake your bread at home, rather than buy a loaf at the store, look for a symbol that has a semi-circle and a few arrows pointing up.
 This option is suitable for proving yeast-type dough mixes, just check your manual to see how long you’ll need to place the dough in the oven.

 So, there you have it!
 Take advantage of the different settings on your oven and get a little creative in the kitchen.
 If this has inspired you to buy a new oven, hit the link below to see plenty of ratings and reviews on a wide range of brands and products.